Skip to Content

 Learn how to make toilet paper roll binoculars with three toilet paper tubes

 You want to know the best thing about this toilet paper roll craft?
 The best part is that the average person probably has all the materials on hand to create it!
-I’m excited to share how to make toilet paper roll binoculars with only three materials that I bet anyone has in their home!
+I’m excited to share a fun way to make toilet paper roll binoculars with only three materials that I bet anyone has in their home!

-Unlike a lot of toilet paper roll crafts, this one only uses three toilet paper tubes, markers (or paint) and scissors.
+Unlike a lot of toilet paper roll crafts, this one only uses a few supplies.

 squeezing the toilet paper roll flat